codingiran/msal_auth/README.md

 Microsoft Authentication 🔐 Library for Flutter.

-`msal_auth` plugin provides Microsoft authentication in Android and iOS devices using native MSAL library.
+`msal_auth` plugin provides Microsoft authentication in Android and iOS and maOS devices using native MSAL library.
 This is very straightforward and easy to use.

 ## Features 🚀